In Goldfinger‘s opening chapter, ‘Reflections in a Double Bourbon’, James Bond is drowning his sorrows while he travels home from Mexico.

 He sees a handwritten message written on the coaster stuck to the bottom of his glass.
 It’s from Pussy: ‘I’m with you.
 XXX.
 P.’

-Goldfinger attacks Bond but the secret agent gets the better of him and chokes the life out of him.
-Afterwards Bond finds an unbroken bottle of bourbon in the wreckage of the gallery.
+After disposing of Oddjob and Goldfinger Bond finds an unbroken bottle of bourbon in the wreckage of the galley.
 He uncorks it and takes a swig, which burns his throat.

-After being rescued after the BOAC Stratocruiser ditches mid-Atlantic, Bond lies in a cabin on Weathership Charlie with a whisky.
+After being rescued from the BOAC Stratocruiser ditched mid-Atlantic, Bond lies in a cabin on Weathership Charlie with a whisky.
 Soon Pussy Galore joins him.